chromium/chromium/docs/speed/binary_size/fuchsia_binary_size_trybot.md

 Add a **footer** to the commit description along the lines of:

-- `Fuchsia-Binary-Size: Size increase is unavoidable (see above).`
+- `Fuchsia-Binary-Size: Size increase is unavoidable.`
-- `Fuchsia-Binary-Size: Uncompressed size actually decreased.`
 - `Fuchsia-Binary-Size: Increase is temporary.`
 - `Fuchsia-Binary-Size: See commit description.` <-- use this if longer than one line.